 Outreach and education

 Everything we do at Project SNOWstorm is shared with the public.
 All of our tracking maps are available and updated regularly as new transmissions come in, with email alerts and regular blog posts explaining in fascinating detail what we're doing.
-Our collaborating partners at Hawk Mountain Sanctuary in Pennsylvania are currently developing school curricula based on Snowy Owls and SNOWstorm's data, and we happily cooperate with students and teachers who want to use our data in classroom projects and workshops.
+(The map updates are delayed 24 hours, however, to mask the owl's current position.)
+We happily cooperate with students and teachers who want to use our data in classroom projects and workshops.

 Analysis and publications